message/iata/FR.md

-Published 12.11.2021
+Published 13.11.2021
 1. Passengers are not allowed to enter.
 - This does not apply to:
 - nationals of France, their spouses and children;
 - nationals of Andorra, Monaco, San Marino, Switzerland, Vatican City (Holy See) and an EEA Member State and their spouses and children;
-- until 12 November 2021, British nationals who are beneficiaries of the Agreement on withdrawal of the United Kingdom of Great Britain and Northern Ireland from the European Union and the European Atomic Energy Community, and their family members.
-They must not arrive from Afghanistan, Brazil, Costa Rica, Cuba, Georgia, Moldova (Rep.) Montenegro, Pakistan, Russian Fed., Serbia, Suriname or Turkey;
-- effective 13 November 2021, British nationals who are beneficiaries of the Agreement on withdrawal of the United Kingdom of Great Britain and Northern Ireland from the European Union and the European Atomic Energy Community, and their family members.
+- British nationals who are beneficiaries of the Agreement on withdrawal of the United Kingdom of Great Britain and Northern Ireland from the European Union and the European Atomic Energy Community, and their family members.
 They must not arrive from Afghanistan, Brazil, Costa Rica, Cuba, Georgia, Moldova (Rep.) Montenegro, Pakistan, Russian Fed., Serbia, Suriname, Turkey or Ukraine;
 - passengers arriving from Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland or Vatican City (Holy See).
 They must have not been outside these countries in the past 14 days;
 - passengers arriving from Argentina, Australia, Bahrain, Canada, Chile, Chinese Taipei, Comoros, Hong Kong (SAR China), Japan, Jordan, Korea (Rep.), Kuwait, Lebanon, New Zealand, Qatar, Rwanda, Saudi Arabia, Senegal, Ukraine, United Arab Emirates, Uruguay or Vanuatu.
 They must not have been outside these countries in the past 30 days;
 - passengers with a residence permit issued by Andorra, Monaco, San Marino, Switzerland, Vatican City (Holy See) or an EEA Member State;
 - merchant seamen;
-- until 12 November 2021, students.
-They must not arrive from Afghanistan, Brazil, Costa Rica, Cuba, Georgia, Moldova (Rep.) Montenegro, Pakistan, Russian Fed., Serbia, Suriname or Turkey;
-- effective 13 November 2021, students.
+- students.
 They must not arrive from Afghanistan, Brazil, Costa Rica, Cuba, Georgia, Moldova (Rep.) Montenegro, Pakistan, Russian Fed., Serbia, Suriname, Turkey or Ukraine;
 - passengers with a Laissez-Passer;
 - deadheading crew;
 - passengers with a COVID-19 vaccination certificate and accompanying children younger than 18 years.
 The certificate must state that they received: